pcprinz/loxer/documentation/index.md

 # 7. Output - [`LoxerCallbacks`][loxerCallbacks]
 Loxer isn't just an extension for the console.
 It is an independent logger that in the default case uses the console as an output medium in the development environment.
-There are 4 different output streams available, which can be specified as `modules: LoxerCallbacks` in the `Loxer.init(options)`.
+There are 4 different output streams available, which can be specified as `callbacks: LoxerCallbacks` in the `Loxer.init(options)`.

 The `type LoxerCallbacks` has the following structure:
 ```typescript